Upgrade to Florida’s New Standard in Home Energy & Cooling

 American Safety Standards provides a turnkey suite of residential and multi-family energy upgrades designed to lower consumption, meet evolving code requirements, and reduce long-term ownership costs.
 All of our offerings qualify for energy affordability programs, rebates, and cost-neutral financing options, including PACE.

-High-Efficiency HVAC Systems (R32)
+High-Efficiency HVAC Systems (R32 Compliant)

-• Central air conditioning installations
+• Central air conditioning and heat pump installations

 • Smart thermostats and air balancing